Resonance expansions of massless Dirac fields propagating in the exterior of a de Sitter-Reissner-Nordstr\"om black hole: Introduction and main results.

-\no{\bf Dirac on SSAH manifolds.} Note that Dirac operator in the exterior region of of \dSRN black hole take the same form as a representation of Dirac operator $\cD_\sigma$ on the so called Spherically Symmetric Asymptotically Hyperbolic (SSAH) Manifolds $\Sigma=\R_x\times\S^2_{\theta,\varphi}$ (see \cite{Daudeetal2013}) equipped with the Riemanniann metric where $d\omega=d\theta^2+\sin^2\theta d\varphi^2$ is the euclidean metric on $\S^2.$ The assumptions on the function $\alpha(x)$ - that determines completely the metric - are (\ref{assa}) with $\alpha\in C^2(\R),$ $\alpha >0.$
+\no{\bf Dirac on SSAH manifolds.} Note that Dirac operator in the exterior region of \dSRN black hole takes the same form as a representation of Dirac operator $\cD_\sigma$ on the so called Spherically Symmetric Asymptotically Hyperbolic (SSAH) Manifolds $\Sigma=\R_x\times\S^2_{\theta,\varphi}$ (see \cite{Daudeetal2013}) equipped with the Riemannian metric where $d\omega=d\theta^2+\sin^2\theta d\varphi^2$ is the Euclidean metric on $\S^2.$ The assumptions on the function $\alpha(x)$ - that determines completely the metric - are (\ref{assa}) with $\alpha\in C^2(\R),$ $\alpha >0.$